Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 	</code></pre></div></div>
  	<figcaption> Figure 11.
 Creating a Control Structure for the Title and Popups </figcaption> <br>

 <p> Next, some highlight features can be written.
-This will consist of three different functions involving a user's mouse click or touch on a smart device -- the "e" input variable represents the input mouse action.
+These will consist of three different functions that involve a user's mouse click or touch on a smart device, with the "e" input variable representing the mouse action.
 The last function should be familiar, as it is the "onEachFeature" function.  </p> <br>

-<p> The first function, "highlightFeature(e)", is used to highlight whichever state the user is hovering over.
+<p> The first function, "highlightFeature(e)", is used to highlight the state that is being hovered over by the user.
 First, the current position of the mouse or touch is stored as a "layer".
-Then, that "layer" is given stylized options similar to a renderer.
-The "layer.bringToFront();" function ensures that it will not appear behind the current geojson layer.
-Last, the underlieing information from the geojson layer is used to update the title and pop up dynamic html. </p> <br>
+Then, stylized options, similar to those of a renderer, are applied to that "layer".
+The "layer.bringToFront();" function ensures that the layer does not appear behind the current geojson layer.
+Finally, the underlying information from the geojson layer is used to update the title and pop-up dynamic HTML. </p> <br>

-<p> The second function, "resethighlight(e)", disables the highlight on the current state when the user hovers onto another state.
-This one is fairly straightforward: the geojson layer is appended with a "resetStyle(e.target)" function, and then the title and popup dynamic html is updated with the "update()" function.  </p> <br>
+<p> The second function, "resetHighlight(e)", disables the highlight on the current state when the user hovers over another state.
+This function is fairly straightforward: the geojson layer is appended with the "resetStyle(e.target)" function, and the title and pop-up dynamic HTML are updated using the "update()" function. </p> <br>

-<p> The third function, "zoomToFeature(e)", zooms onto a state when it is clicked by the user.
-This one is also straightforward, as it uses a Leaflet map command to fit the web map to the boundary -- the user's mouse click and the "getBounds()" built in function are input parameters.  </p> <br>
+<p> The third function, "zoomToFeature(e)", is used to zoom into a state when it is clicked by the user.
+This function is also straightforward, as a Leaflet map command is used to fit the web map to the boundary.
+The user's mouse click and the built-in "getBounds()" function serve as input parameters. </p> <br>

-<p> The final function should look familiar, as it invokes the "onEachFeature" function.
+<p> The final function should be familiar, as it invokes the "onEachFeature" function.
 The previous "onEachFeature" function can be deleted and replaced with this one. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>